Te Kaunihera o Te Whare Wānanga o Waitaha

 Council meeting dates as well as meeting agendas, minutes and Vice-Chancellor's reports are available as a public record.

-More information about the governance of UC can be found in the Governance Statement from the 2015 Annual Report.
+More information about the governance of UC can be found in the 2022 Annual Report.